Anusree6154s/documentation-learning/roadmap.sh/css/web.dev/readme.md

 >[!NOTE]
->Notes only on topics I dont remember
+>Notes only on topics I dont remember <br>
+>If parts of text is highlighted, then most of that section is not needed, else read whole section

 <br>